Recap / Batman: The Animated Series E15 "The Cat and the Claw: Part 1"

 Catwoman climbing up a building.
 With the help of her cat, Isis, she steals a valuable-looking pearl and diamond necklace from a penthouse.
 The camera then shifts to Batman

 , who it turns out was watching the whole thing from the top of a building, intrigued that a woman could be this new burglar.
-Batman then gives chase to her, but fails to catch her.
+Batman gives chase, but fails to catch her.
 Catwoman blows a kiss while she leaves.
 Batman leaves impressed, while he collects a hair off his costume.

 The focus shifts to an Animal-Rights Celebrity Auction, where billionaire playboy and philanthropist Bruce Wayne is called to the stage.
-A blonde lady in a red dress, named Selina Kyle wins the auction for a date with Bruce with the very steep bid of $10,000.
-Bruce then goes to meet Selina and is visibly interested in her.
-Machine gun fire is then heard outside with police cars in chase.
-Bruce inconspicuously vanishes from the auction to see the ruckus, where it turns out a group of terrorists under the control of a notorious leader named Red Claw, as Batman learns from Commissioner James Gordon.
+A blonde lady in a red dress named Selina Kyle wins the auction for a date with Bruce, with the very steep bid of $10,000.
+Bruce goes to meet Selina and is visibly interested in her.
+Machine gun fire is heard outside, with police cars in chase.
+Bruce inconspicuously vanishes from the auction to investigate the ruckus, which, it turns out, is caused by a group of terrorists under the control of a notorious leader named Red Claw, as Batman learns from Commissioner James Gordon.

-Bruce arrives at Selina's house, where he learns that Selina lost a deal for land for a Mountain Lion preserve in favor of Multigon International.
-When they go to Multigon International, they learn that the owner, Stern, wants to build a resort on the land, despite it being in the middle of nowhere.
-Selina then threatens to bring every animal rights group down on Stern before storming out.
-When Selina and Bruce move out, Stern secretly meets with Red Claw (who it turns out is female) who orders that someone keep tabs on Selina.
-In the meantime, Selina asks a rain check on hers and Bruce's date.
+Bruce arrives at Selina's apartment, where he learns that Selina lost a deal for land for a Mountain Lion preserve in favor of Multigon International.
+When they go to Multigon International, they learn that the owner, Stern, wants to build a resort on the land, even though it's in the middle of nowhere.
+Selina threatens to bring every animal rights group down on Stern before storming out.
+After Selina and Bruce leave, Stern secretly meets with Red Claw (who it turns out is female), who orders that someone keep tabs on Selina.
+In the meantime, Selina asks a rain check on her date with Bruce.

 That night, Batman interrogates a mob boss to get info on Red Claw.
-Red Claw then calls a meeting with her henchmen, stating her plans to unleash an infectious plague on Gotham.
+Meanwhile, Red Claw calls a meeting with her henchmen, stating her plans to unleash an infectious plague on Gotham.
 Catwoman infiltrates Stern's office to get info, but she is secretly under surveillance by Red Claw, who goes with her henchmen to take care of her.
-Isis warns Catwoman of the coming trouble and escapes through the ventilation system before Red Claw and her henchmen barge in.
-Red Claw's terrorists then go and give chase.
-While Catwoman tries to escape by roof hopping, Red Claw blasts away a ledge she hangs on, only to be saved by Batman.
+Isis warns Catwoman of the coming trouble, and she escapes through the ventilation system before Red Claw and her henchmen barge in.
+Red Claw's terrorists give chase.
+While Catwoman tries to escape by roof hopping, Red Claw blasts away a ledge she hangs on, but she is saved by the intervention of Batman.

-Catwoman then arrives and removes her mask, where she tells her secretary that Red Claw wants the land because of the military base there, but unfortunately, one of Red Claw's terrorists sees Selina, and the episode ends on a cliffhanger.
+Catwoman returns home and removes her mask, where she tells her secretary that Red Claw wants the land because of the military base there, but unfortunately, one of Red Claw's terrorists sees Selina, and the episode ends on a cliffhanger.

-- Air-Vent Passageway: Catwoman does this to escape from Red Claw.
+- Air-Vent Passageway: Catwoman ducks into Multigon's air vents to escape from Red Claw.